camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 # Description

-A user task can have also a description.
+A User Task can also have a description.
 In fact, any BPMN 2.0 element can have a description.
 A description is defined by adding the documentation element.

 ```xml
 <userTask id="theTask" name="Schedule meeting" >